mre-code/groovysql/README.md

     level 4 - debug messages (adds system.properties display)

 ## Config file format

-Config files are optional files containing all the database connection parameters.
+Config files are optional files containing all the database connection parameters for a given database.
-They are written in TOML format and support the following parameters:
+They are written in [TOML format](https://toml.io/en/) and support the following parameters:

     dbUser      - the database username
     dbPassword  - the database password